BlueFlamesDino/Roblox-Swat-Academy/README.md

 - Setup sync between Rojo and Roblox Studio.
 - Open or create a Github branch to work on a feature.
 ## For Non-Collaborators
-It is recommended that you join [SWAT Academy](https://www.roblox.com/communities/14884048/Swat-Academy#!/about), our [Discord](), and apply to be a developer; But if that dosen't float your boat do the following.
+It is recommended that you join [SWAT Academy](https://www.roblox.com/communities/14884048/Swat-Academy#!/about), our [Discord](), and apply to be a developer.
 - Same as a Collaborator, except for the opening or creating branches step.
 - Instead fork this repo.
 ## Developer FAQ